cmd410/Rena/README.md

 ### Planned features

 - **save/load system**, to be able to save game during the dialogue and load it back

 - **multiline strings**

+- **ACTUAL DOCUMENTATION**

+## Getting started

+### Installation

+1. Download repo as zip or clone it.
+2. Copy **/addons/** directory into your project root directory(where your `project.godot` is)
+3. Activate plugin in your project settings -> plugins tab
+4. (Optionally) copy **/examples/** folder to see how it all works
+5. You are ready to go.

+## Contributing

+One can contribute by **reporting bugs** via [issues](https://github.com/cmd410/Rena/issues).
+If your script is being interpreted incorrectly, please be sure to include that script or a minimal example that reproduces the problem, so I can debug it.

+You can also **propose features** to the language or vm.

+If you would like to code some feature, **pull requests** are also welcome.